Generic Drug Therapeutic Class: Neurology-Psychiatry

 Disorders of reproductive organs and breast

 · An impact on spermatogenesis is evoked (decreased sperm motility in particular (see section on Pregnancy and breastfeeding )).

 Musculoskeletal and systemic disorders

-· Cases of decreased bone mineral density, osteopenia, osteoporosis, and fractures have been reported in long-term DEPAMIDE patients.
-The mode of action of DEPAMIDE on bone metabolism is not known.
+· Cases of decreased bone mineral density, osteopenia, osteoporosis and fractures have been reported in long-term patients treated with DEPAKOTE.
+The mode of action of DEPAKOTE on bone metabolism is not known.